CodeXCourses/level-2-course-content/week-1/day-1.md

     sudo apt-get install git
     ```

-  - For Windows users, explain how to install GitBash and its benefits.

-### Hour 2: Updating Git

-- **Objectives**:
-  - Learn how to update Git.
+  - Demonstrate how to update Git:
-- **Teaching Ideas**:

-  - Discuss the importance of keeping Git updated.
-  - Demonstrate the process of updating Git by downloading the latest version and running the installer.
-  - Encourage students to check their Git version:

     ```bash
+    # Check Git version
     git --version

+    # Update Git (instructions vary by OS)
     ```

+  - Discuss the differences between Git and GitHub using diagrams or charts.

+### Hour 2: Basic Terminal Commands, Overview of Chrome DevTools

 - **Objectives**:
-  - Understand the differences between Git and GitHub.
-- **Teaching Ideas**:
-  - Use slides or diagrams to explain the differences between Git and GitHub.
-  - Discuss the roles of Git (local version control) and GitHub (remote repository hosting).
-  - Provide examples of how Git and GitHub work together in a project workflow.

-### Hour 4: Basic Terminal Commands

-- **Objectives**:
   - Learn basic terminal commands for navigation and file management.
+  - Get an overview of Chrome DevTools.
 - **Teaching Ideas**:

   - Introduce the terminal and its role in development.